Showing posts with label midship. Show all posts

 2023 Lotus Emira

 The cream of the crop of the Lotus Emira is its performance and this is troublesome for those who are jealous enough to want one because, with such dynamics, it's going to be too awesome to be ignored.
 Running on a brand-new Sports Car Architecture, the Emira features two chassis and suspension settings ranging from a comfort-oriented Tour setting and the preferable Sport setting from the optional Lotus Drivers Pack, which makes the Emira more enjoyable to drive on the road and track.
-Coupled with the hydraulic steering, the Emira delivers a dramatic driving feel that is worth enjoyable to drive without the drama.
+Coupled with the hydraulic steering, the Emira delivers a dramatic driving feel that is enjoyable to drive without the drama.
 Best of all, it feels down-to-earth and addictive.

 Speedo boys who managed to get the £75,995 V6 First Edition are lucky enough to enjoy the Toyota-derived 3.5L V6 supercharged engine that produces 400hp of power, 430Nm of torque, and mated to either a 6-speed MT or AT with the latter capable of hitting 180mph of top speed.
 Those who are too late for that will have to make do with the 2.0-liter in-line four-cylinder sourced from the Mercedes-AMG A45, packing up to 360hp of power, over a half less than the Maserati MC20.

-Although not the Lotus you would hope for because of the tech involvement in it, the Emira showcased to us that this is the peak performance of what a Lotus delivers and because being the last Lotus to be powered by an internal combustion engine, it's a light-hearted killer blow Lotus has unleashed to the world, making it too cool to be ignored.
+Although not the Lotus you would hope for because of the tech involvement in it, the Emira showcased to us that this is the peak performance of what a Lotus delivers, and because being the last Lotus to be powered by an internal combustion engine, it's a light-hearted killer blow Lotus has unleashed to the world, making it too cool to be ignored.

-Because this is the last ICE-powered Lotus in history, those who are expressing jealousy really wish they want to drive one someday because this is by no means the best Lotus in ages since the Elise and the Exige.
+Because this is the last ICE-powered Lotus in history, those who are expressing jealousy really wish they wanted to drive one someday because this is by no means the best Lotus in ages since the Elise and the Exige.
 Period.

 Photo: Lotus Cars